paulmaxgithub/Weather_FinalProject_iOS_App/README.md

 ## Author

 This app was made by me, [Pavel Maximenko](https://www.linkedin.com/in/pavelmaximenko/).
-If you want to contact me, you can send me DM on Twitter
+If you want to contact me, you can send me DM on LinkedIn.